dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ## UPDATES:

+Did extensive testing of the multi-processing vs. multi-threading environment for the master python file and also introduced the module 2 optimizations for the install tomcat module (with multi-processing and limit the multi-threading in the ThredPoolExecutor to 6, the number of VCPU cores on the VPS.

+## UPDATES:

 Major overhaul of the second module for installation of tomcat onto each of the 50 EC2 instances that are placed in the ALB target group.
 This was running ok with the ThreadPoolExecutor but inefficently as there were 50 threads randomly executed across the 6 cores causing contention and a lot of context switching.
 New approach is running in the master script that is running multi-processing.
 Then the changes were made to the second module that installs tomcat on each of the 50 EC2 instances.
 This involved adding a main() function to the module that wraps around the original install module.
 The main() functino institutes multi-processing.
 First 6 processes are started because the VPS is 6 core CPU. .
 Each process then invokes the original tomcat function that was modified to only run 6 threads per function call instead of 50 threads like before.
 So each process in main() calls the install tomcat function which runs 6 threads to consume the block of ip addresses allocated to each process.

 The chunk ip allocation block of ips is in the main() function below and is detailed below.
 For example with 50 IP addresses and 6 processes there is an 8 block of ips assigned to each process.
 Because there is an extra 2 IPs there is math logic in the chunk code to assign the remaining IPs (in this case 2) to the last process an the last process will consume them.(10 ip addresses in this case).